-Corporate Governance and International business sheds light on The course the current developments in the theory and practice of corporate governance.
-The main topics of the course are as following: ownership and models of ownership; of different investors /individual and institutional/ on the developments of corporate governance; corporate boards and their functions; fiduciary duties of the board members; independent directors and their role in corporate governance A special attention is paid to various components of disclosure and Stakeholders' engagement in the corporate govprinciples of disclosure policy. ernance is examined from the perspective of OECD principles and in different countries.
-Among the topics of the course is the interplay between regulation and self- regulation.
+Corporate Governance and International business sheds light on the The course current developments in the theory and practice of corporate governance.
+The main topics of the course are as following: ownership and models of ownership; the impact of different investors /individual and institutional/ on the developments of corporate governance; corporate boards and their functions; fiduciary duties of the members; independent directors and their role in corporate governance A special attention is paid to various components of disclosure and framework. principles of disclosure policy.
+Stakeholders' engagement in the corporate governance is examined from the perspective of OECD principles and the practice in different countries.
+Among the topics of the course is the interplay regulation and self- regulation.
 The course explores international issues of corporate governance: EU policy towards corporate governance; regional models in developed market economies and emerging markets.
 Latest developments in sustainable corporate governance/ ESG issues/ within EU and globally are taught.

 The course assessment consists of several components.
-For full time students the final grade is formed as follows where: FG = Final Grade; TE = Term Exam /case analysis, open and closed questions/;GBSC = Ongoing assessment;IA =Individual assignments
+For full time students the final grade is formed as follows

+FG =50%TE + 10% GBSC + 40% IA, where: FG = Final Grade; TE = Term Exam /case analysis, open and closed questions/;GBSC = Ongoing assessment ;IA =Individual assignments